Compare results

 Enable the compare jobs mode and compare the thermal results of the conformal and conventional cooling designs.

-The Conventional cooling job solved.
+The conventional cooling job is solved.
 For more information, see Setting up and running a conventional cooling design.

 - Click Results to open the results page.